 Mossack Fonseca maintains in response to the Panama Papers expose that it has complied with all BVI laws.
 Nothing in the New Zealand story suggests it has not; nor does the story suggest or imply that the Auckland firm has violated any law.
 But as an American pundit once famously observed about a Wall Street insider trading scandal, “the scandal isn’t what’s illegal; the scandal is what’s legal.”
-The scandal the New Zealand journalists have uncovered is the ease with which an entity can be designated an “eligible introducer.”
+What the New Zealand journalists have uncovered is an example of the ease with which an entity can be designated an “eligible introducer.”
 It doesn’t have to be subject to a national antimoney laundering law — or at least in BVI it doesn’t.
 All it has to do is to say it voluntarily complies with the law.
 That meets the FATF “regulated and supervised by” a national antimoney laundering authority.

-It is of course one thing for firms like Mossack Fonseca and the one in Auckland to enter into an eligible introducer relationship.
+It is of course one thing for firms like Mossack Fonseca to enter into an eligible introducer relationship.
 The intention of playing fast and loose with the law has surely never entered the minds of any of their members.
 But what about a shady law firm seeking to qualify as an eligible introducer for a shady incorporation agent or bank?
 As the FATF guideline is applied in practice, the incorporation agent or bank could recognize the firm as an eligible introducer so long as the firm claims it observes national antimoney laundering laws.
 Under this standard even the American law firms Global Witness caught offering advice how a corrupt minister could hide money offshore would likely qualify as an eligible introducer.

 Earlier Panama Papers stories (here and here) have uncovered other ways the eligible introducer rule can be used to skirt antimoney laundering laws.
 With evidence mounting as to how easy the eligible introducer rule can be abused, isn’t it time for national regulators and the Financial Action Task Force to scrutinize it?
 Did FATF and national lawmakers really intend for it to be so easy to dodge the antimoney laundering laws?
 Hasn’t the Panama Papers expose made it clear enough that the time to review, if not scrap, the eligible introducer rule has come?